 How can I promote sales?

 - Make it convenient for people to buy by accepting multiple forms of payment and providing prices up front.

 - Consider accepting commissions.

 Must I price my work?

-Most artists find it helpful to have price tags or wall labels to encourage sales.
+Most artists find it helpful to have prices listed.
 Some prefer to leave prices negotiable.

 Am I required to take credit cards?

 No, you can choose to accept any payment you like, but we recommend offering visitors as many options as possible.
 Make sure to have change in case of cash purchases.